Bookmark with: What are these?

 Mobile / Cell

-In France, there are three mobile operators (SFR, Orange, Bouygues) with their own networks and more and more virtual operators that rent the physical network from the three aforementioned operators.
+In France, there are four mobile operators (Free, SFR, Orange, Bouygues) with their own networks and more and more virtual operators that rent the physical network from the four aforementioned operators.
 In French, the English term MVNO - Mobile Virtual Network Operator - has been retained.
 They are also known as opérateurs virtuels.
-While I have little experience with the virtual operators, the three physical operators have a reputation for very bad customer service.
-As for technical quality, major independent surveys conclude that the SFR and Orange networks globally provide a slightly better cover than the Bouygues network.
-Most of France is covered, and the 3 physical operators are working together to provide common cover of the remaining parts.
-SFR consistently comes out with the best cover in the high-speed trains TGV, while only Orange covers Monaco entirely.
+Most of France is covered by these networks, and the physical operators are working together to provide common cover of the remaining parts.
+Only Orange covers Monaco entirely.
+Free entered the market in 2012.
+Until they have fully developed their own physical network, latest in 2018, they use Orange's network.

 Mobile telephone operators